traatjes/rl-glider-project/README.md

 # Autonomous Glider Reinforcement Learning

+⚠️IMPORTANT⚠️: This project already contains a trained model.
+If you wish to create one from scratch, please delete or rename both glider_agent.zip and vec_normalize.pkl in the ./results/models/ folder.

 This project, created for the course AE4350 at TU Delft, is an implementation of a reinforcement learning agent that learns the complex, bio-inspired skill of cross-country soaring.
 The agent is trained to pilot a simulated glider, intelligently utilizing procedurally generated thermal updrafts to maximize its travel distance.

 The final agent was trained using a multi-stage **curriculum learning** approach, where it first mastered a simplified environment before being fine-tuned on a more challenging and realistic one.
 The resulting policy demonstrates sophisticated energy management, mimicking the "climb-and-glide" strategy of real-world soaring birds.